China in a Changing Geo-economic Landscape

 Entry Requirements

 The Academic Committee will review the application form.
 Please take some time to reflect on your purpose of taking up this course and how you think you will be able to use the learning in future.
 The Committee gives significant weightage to this response in their decision while reviewing the application.
-Hence, you are requested to fill the application form with sincerity and diligence, latest by 20 January 2026, 11:59 PM IST.
+Hence you are requested to fill the application form with sincerity and diligence, latest by 20 January, 2026

 After the application review, the Committee shall reach out via e-mail for course payment.
-The payment must be completed latest by 26 January 2026, 11:59 PM IST, to reserve your spot.
+The payment must be completed latest by 23 January, 2026 , to reserve your spot.

 Subsequently, the selected and paid applicants shall be boarded onto OpenTakshashila, a free and open platform to reflect, educate, and discuss.
 All course readings, webinar recordings and slides shall be available on OpenTakshashila course space.